-Transportation in southeastern New Hampshire is being strategically developed to support the region's high quality of life, strong economy, and distinct community character.
-Significant investments are being made in infrastructure systems to support both communities and businesses.
-This includes enhancing transportation networks to ensure efficient and reliable connectivity across the region.
-There is a focus on increasing public transportation options to help residents adapt to the high cost of energy and to provide alternatives to private vehicle use.
-This effort aims to reduce traffic congestion, lower emissions, and improve overall accessibility.
+Southeastern New Hampshire has a robust highway network that has been strategically developed to support the region's high quality of life, strong economy, and distinct community character.
+Significant investments continue to be made in maintaining and improving infrastructure systems to support both communities and businesses, and enhance transportation networks to ensure efficient and reliable connectivity across the region.
+In recent years, the region has begun to focus on increasing non-motorized and public transportation options to help residents adapt to the high cost of energy and to provide alternatives to private vehicle use.
+This effort aims to improve safety, reduce traffic congestion, lower emissions, and improve overall accessibility.